Fertile Ground: EastWest Sustainability Network

 here

-Over the past 25 years, flooding and erosion along the shores of the Brahmaputra River has forced many families to relocate.
-To assist people living in the Sadiya area, the NGO NEADS helped establish a school and a community resource centre where training in livestock management, nutrition, land rights and other relevant issues is being provided.
+In many parts of Assam, flooding and erosion along the shores of the Brahmaputra River has forced hundreds of thousands of families to relocate.
+To assist people living in the Sadiya area, the NGO NEADS helped establish a school and a community resource centre offering training in livestock management, nutrition, land rights and other relevant issues.

-In early 2011, with support from Rotary International, Rotary Clubs on Vancouver Island and Fertile Ground, work began on a new demonstration garden next to NEADS' centre.
+In early 2011, with support from Rotary International, Rotary Clubs on Vancouver Island and Fertile Ground, work began on a demonstration garden near NEADS' centre.
 Cow manure, water hyacinth (an invasive plant which is choking ponds and waterways), chopped banana stalk and other locally available materials were used to create raised garden beds

 Picture